Browse all reviews by letter A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0 - 9

 The Unforgiven

-Like so many Westerns of the period, Huston's The Unforgiven attempts to tackle the less-than-savoury history of White appropriation of Native America lands but in a deeply flawed way.
-Posing some interesting moral issues, at one level the film tackles the ugliness of racism as Rachel (Hepburn) is alleged to be a Kiowa, taken in by her family. the Zacharys as a baby, a suspicion that deeply antagonizes the tiny community of cattle farmers struggling to survive in hostile territory.
+Like so many Westerns of the period, Huston's The Unforgiven attempts to tackle the less-than-savoury history of White appropriation of Native American lands but in a deeply flawed way.
+Posing some interesting moral issues, at one level the film tackles the ugliness of racism as Rachel (Hepburn) is alleged to be a full-blood Kiowa who was taken in as a babyby her family, the Zacharys, an allegation that deeply antagonizes the tiny community of cattle farmers struggling to survive in hostile territory.

-At a deep level however the film subsumes the rifts this situation precipitates with the typically reassuring triumph of the white civilization over the heathen savage, resolved by man's man Lancaster wiping out the witless redskins with the help of Rachel, who not only has no real interest in joining her people but declares her allegiances by killing her Indian brother.
-Needless to say, her virginal desire for Lancaster lies behind this .
+At a deep level however the film subsumes the rifts this situation precipitates with the typically reassuring triumph of the White civilization over the heathen savage, resolved by alpha-male Lancaster wiping out the witless redskins with the help of Rachel, who not only has no real interest in rturning to her people but declares her allegiances by killing her Indian brother.
+Needless to say, her chaste desire for Lancaster lies behind this.

 back